AgeChem Venture Fund

 Series C in 2013

-Akebia Therapeutics, Inc. is a biopharmaceutical company dedicated to developing and commercializing innovative therapies for kidney diseases.
-Its primary product, Auryxia, is a ferric citrate formulation used to manage serum phosphorus levels in adult patients with chronic kidney disease (CKD), including those on dialysis.
-The company is also advancing vadadustat, an oral treatment for anemia associated with CKD, which is currently in Phase III trials.
-Akebia has established collaboration agreements with Otsuka Pharmaceutical Co.
-Ltd. and Mitsubishi Tanabe Pharma Corporation for the development and commercialization of vadadustat in various global markets, including the United States and Japan.
-Additionally, Akebia has a research and license agreement with Janssen Pharmaceutica NV to develop compounds targeting hypoxia-inducible factor prolyl hydroxylases.
-Founded in 2007, Akebia is headquartered in Cambridge, Massachusetts.
+Akebia Therapeutics, Inc. is a biopharmaceutical company dedicated to the development and commercialization of therapeutics for kidney diseases.
+The company's primary product is Auryxia, a ferric citrate formulation approved for managing serum phosphorus levels in adult patients with chronic kidney disease, both on dialysis and those not requiring dialysis, as well as for treating iron deficiency anemia.
+Additionally, Akebia is advancing vadadustat, an oral therapy that is currently in Phase III clinical development for treating anemia associated with chronic kidney disease.
+The company has established collaboration agreements with Otsuka Pharmaceutical Co.
+Ltd. and Mitsubishi Tanabe Pharma Corporation for the development and commercialization of vadadustat in various global markets, alongside a research and licensing agreement with Janssen Pharmaceutica NV for related compounds.
+Founded in 2007, Akebia Therapeutics is headquartered in Cambridge, Massachusetts.

-Alethia BioTherapeutics
+Alethia Biotherapeutics

 Series B in 2012